All Episodes

 The boy sat with the players for the last two innings of the game.

-Griffe went and got him when the game ended, went and got him out in a bullpen.
+Griffey went and got him when the game ended, went and got him out in the bullpen.

 The boy participated in the Reds' high fives, celebrating their 8-5 victory over the Atlanta Braves, and he then joined the players in the clubhouse.

-This is this always takes place after the grandfather suffers the heart attack.
+All this takes place after the grandfather suffers the heart attack.

 It's unknown at that point with the boy or anybody else that he is to die.

-The shortstop Felipe Lopez gave him the batting helmet uh autograph that Lopez wore in this year's All-Star game.
+The shortstop Felipe Lopez gave him the batting helmet autograph that Lopez wore in this year's All-Star Game.

 They kept the boy distracted until his parents arrived.